ArfanAnulal/What-The-Thenga/README.md

 - Member 2: Seona Ann Tom - Viswajyothi College Of Engineering And Technology

 ### Project Description
 A useless mobile app that uses a machine learning model to determine if a photo contains a coconut tree.
 If it does, the app takes the current location and puts the data into a live weather API and pulls data of the local wind speed to predict the chances of a coconut falling on you.
+Now with looping mood music!

 ### The Problem (that doesn't exist)
 We aim to solve the problem of finding if a coconut will fall on your head